robomajor/play-scala-starter-example/README.md

   Little more advanced version of controller for this simple task list.
 It uses JQuery and AJAX calls

+- `TaskListThreeController.scala`:

+  Advanced version of controller for this simple task list.
+It uses JSONs for communication

+- `WebSocketChat.scala`:

+  Simple chat app that uses WebSockets

 ## Models

 - `TaskListInMemoryModel.scala`: